MoltenCoffee/react-easy-wysiwyg/README.md

 ```

 ### Next.js

+Due to the inherently large size of this module, it's highly recommended to lazy load the module in your page, with [`next/dynamic`](https://nextjs.org/docs/advanced-features/dynamic-import) for example.

 If using the `app` directory, available in Next.js 13, you'll need to [mark it's parent as a Client Component](https://beta.nextjs.org/docs/rendering/server-and-client-components#convention).